 KNN :

-Started with simple K – Neareast Neighbours classifier and tried to test how well my dataset is working with this classifier.
+Started with simple K – Nearest Neighbours classifier and tried to test how well my dataset is working with this classifier.

-Used euclidean distance to calcuate the distance between each feature and then taking the K nearest minimum distance to predict the label for that instance.
+Used euclidean distance to calculate the distance between each feature and then taking the K nearest minimum distance to predict the label for that instance.

 Used Grid SearchCV from sklearn to find the best K value for a given dataset